 • C- or S-Corp or Partnership return: $800

 At least one of the business owners must be an individual client.
 Prices are higher for state returns, additional schedules, foreign account reporting, complex investment sales, K-1 preparation for non-client owners, etc. We review your most recent tax return in preparing our pricing proposal.
 Tax planning services are an additional cost.

-We send out tax organizers to our clients in mid-January, so we love to onboard new clients before the end of the calendar year.
 To get you filed on time, our internal deadlines for receiving your complete tax data are:

-• February 15 for S-Corps & Partnerships (for filing deadline of March 15th)
+• February 15th for S-Corps & Partnerships (for filing deadline of March 15th)

 Take the first step and get your questions answered:

 We're happy to have a complimentary consultation to discuss your current and future tax and financial needs as a business owner, and see if working together is a fit.

 To inquire about a consultation, first tell us a bit about your business with our Quick Questionnaire.

 New clients of The Business Guides are generally at this stage of their business:

 • You've outgrown your current tax preparer's expertise, or no longer want to prepare your tax returns yourself.